jeff-adkisson/swe-3313-fall-2023/project/README.md

 - Seed data<br/>
    When you start your application, what is already in the system?
 We call this "seed data".
 Typically that includes at least one administrator account, your inventory items and photos, etc.
 - Data storage plan<br/>
    How will your application store data?
 Your choices are CSV, JSON, and SQL.
 Describe the libraries and technologies you will use to store data.
-For example, if you are using C#, you might use Dapper or Entity Framework for data access to write to your embedded SQLite database.
-Remember that the data you change/add must remain available the next time you start the application - this is a class project, but it needs to operate like a real application and starting fresh every time you launch is not realistic.
+For example, if you are using C#, you might use Dapper or Entity Framework for data access to write to an embedded SQLite database.
+Remember that the data you change/add **must remain available the next time you start the application** - this is a class project, but it needs to operate like a real application - starting fresh every time you launch the application is not realistic.
 - [Coding Style Guide](https://www.cs.cornell.edu/courses/JavaAndDS/JavaStyle.html)<br/>
    Here you will link to your language's coding style guide, plus add any coding style instructions you expect all developers to follow.
 The ultimate goal is that all code follows a consistent style and appears to have been written by one person.
 Think about what will help future developers will need to understand your system, including commenting guidelines, naming conventions, filename conventions, etc.

 The audience for your Technical Design is a developer - not your client (me).
-For the purpose of this project, assume that the developer is an outsourced engineer that speaks your language, but is in another country and timezone.
+For the purpose of this project, assume that the developer is an outsourced engineer that speaks English, but is in another country and timezone.
 Also assume that remote developer is me (surprise!).
 Therefore, your Technical Design must answer a lot of questions effectively and with high precision to avoid midnight phone calls and long meetings answering questions that should have been covered in your Technical Design.
 Ask yourself if your outsourced developer can execute your design based on what you have written?
 If not, then you need to revise your Technical Design.

 After your Technical Design is complete, you will produce yet another 5 minute video presentation going over the Technical Design.
 In this case, your audience is your remote developer (who happens to be me).
 Therefore, you need to introduce the material, call out what is important, describe areas of high risk, etc. Remember that the developer can read, so just reading the document to the developer is a waste of time... give the developer some perspective and try to focus on high priority features and high risk areas of concern.